caraya/personal-blog/content/blog/what-is-baseline.md

 : This time gives corporate IT teams and other groups that restrict browser versions on their network time to test and deploy browsers that support interoperable features.
 : The feature can be used by most sites without worrying about browser support.

-Understanding what features are available in the Baseline feature list makes it easier to build a core feature set for your applications.
+Understanding what features are available in the Baseline feature list makes it easier to build a core feature set for your applications that will work out of the box without polyfills or fallbacks.